 We invite you to visit the Zippo/Case Museum in Bradford, Pennsylvania where fans and collectors from across the globe gather to learn about the rich history of Case knives and Zippo lighters.

-Ronson Consumer Products Company were founded by the Aronson family.
-Originally, Louis V. Aronson owned and operated the Art Metal Works in Newark, NJ in 1886 by Louis V. Aronson.
-The company manufactured various decorative metal wares including bookends, paperweights, desk sets, lamps, miniatures, and other metal crafted items.
+Ronson Corporation and later Ronson Consumer Products Company were founded by the Aronson family.
+Originally, Louis V. Aronson owned and operated the Art Metal Works in Newark, NJ, which he opened in 1886.
+Art Metal Works manufactured various decorative metal wares including bookends, paperweights, desk sets, lamps, miniatures, and other metal crafted items.
 Due to customer demand, Aronson began to explore the flame market and began manufacturing lighters in the early 1900s.

 In 1910 Aronson was granted a patent for a spark producing ignition system named the “Pist-o-liter” and in 1913 manufactured a pocket lighter named the “Wonderlite.”
 In 1928 Ronson secured a patent for the revolutionary single-action “Banjo” lighter, which offered both ignition and extinguishment in a single push.
 Mr. Aronson decided to concentrate on the lighter business and sold the Art Metal Works company.
-Through the decades the company continued to develop several styles of pocket, multi-purpose, and torch style lighters as well as lighter fluid, and butane fuel using the RONSONOL trademark.
+Through the decades Ronson Corporation and various subsidiaries continued to develop several styles of pocket, multi-purpose, and torch style lighters using the RONSON trademark, as well as lighter fluid, and butane fuel using the RONSONOL trademark.
 It also produced various accessories, including lighters flints and, early on, many other consumer products.
 In the 1960's Ronson Corporation sold its international operations, leaving the company with operations and sales primarily in North America.

-In February, 2010, Zippo Manufacturing Company, Bradford, PA, acquired substantially all of the assets of Ronson Consumer Products Corporation, Woodbridge, NJ, and Ronson Corporation of Canada Ltd.; and certain related assets of the parent company, Ronson Corporation.
+In February, 2010, Zippo Manufacturing Company, Bradford, PA, acquired substantially all of the assets of Ronson Consumer Products Company, and Ronson Corporation of Canada Ltd.; and certain related assets of the parent company, Ronson Corporation.
 The primary assets were the RONSON and RONSONOL trademarks and the products related thereto.
 Zippo did not acquire any of the corporation or any of the corporate records or obligations.